 Physics is part of the core curriculum throughout the lower school, with all students covering topics in Year 7 via lessons in Science.

 At Year 8, the individual scientific disciplines are introduced with all pupils studying Physics for two lessons per week.
-Topics include density, temperature, evaporation, energy transfer, moments, pressure and waves in the Year 8 scheme of work.
+Topics include density, temperature, evaporation, energy transfer, magentism, units and measurements in the Year 8 scheme of work.

-There are three lessons per week in Year 9 in order to cover topics in more detail to prepare for the challenge of IGCSE Physics.
-Subjects include electricity, optics, light, materials and cosmology.
+There are two lessons per week in Year 9 in order to cover topics in more detail to prepare for the challenge of IGCSE Physics.
+Subjects include electricity, light, waves and cosmology.